alu111222333/JSONtemplate/README.md

 }
 ```

-Also you can put several templates into one file with special keyword.
+Also you can put few templates into one file splited by special keyword.
 Example **few_templates.html**
 ```html
 NextTemplateName: users_table